Roaming Around The Gaspé Peninsula

 The South Coast

-Many of the communities also boasted historic sites and interesting attractions.
+As this area had been settled for hundreds of years, many of the towns and villages featured historic sites and interesting attractions.
 At the village of Paspebiac for example, Maureen and I visited the “Site Historique du Banc-De-Paspébiac”, a restored fish processing center turned museum which had been in operation for more than 300 years.

 United Empire Loyalist

-Just down the road was the community of New Carlisle.
+Just down the road lay the community of New Carlisle.
 Settled by United Empire Loyalist after the American Revolution, it was the only town on the south coast where English was the principal language.
 It was also the place where Rene Levesque, founder of the Parti Québécois was raised.
 How ironic was that?
-This was the same man who created a political party that made French the only official language of the province and almost seceded from Canada.
-I’m guessing that the virtues of the English language and loyalty to the crown did not rub off on young Rene.
-To be fair however, there was a statute commemorating his life and achievements in the town’s park.
+The founder of the political party which made French the only official language of Quebec and almost pulled the province out of Canada was raised in loyalist, English speaking village.
+I’m guessing the virtues of the English language and loyalty to the crown did not rub off on young Rene.
+To be fair however, the town’s folk were gracious enough to erect a statue in his honour, commemorating his life and achievements.

-The next community past New Carlisle was Bonaventure, site of the “Musée Acadien Du Québec”, a significant museum and cultural center dedicated to the preservation of the Acadian heritage.
-In case your Canadian history is a little rusty, the Acadians were French settlers living in the Maritimes who were deported by the English in the mid 1700’s.
-Many fled north to the Gaspé Region, which was still under French control at the time.
-While the Acadians may share a common language with the Québécois, their culture and heritage is very different as this museum ably demonstrates.
+The next community past New Carlisle was the village of Bonaventure, site of the “Musée Acadien Du Québec”, a museum and cultural center dedicated to the preservation of the Acadian heritage.
+In case your Canadian history is a little rusty, the Acadians were French settlers living in the Maritimes who were deported when the English conquered the area in the mid 1700’s.
+Rather then suffer deportation, many fled north to the Gaspé Region, which was still under French control at the time.
+While the Acadians share a common language with the people of Quebec, their culture and heritage was vastly different as this museum ably demonstrated.

 Carlton-sur-Mer RV Park